risav68111/nvim-config/README.md

-# 🧠 Personal Neovim Configuration (Java, Python)
+# 🧠 My frankenstein nvim setup:

-This is my personal Neovim configuration tailored for Java, Python, and JavaScript development.
+This is my personal Neovim configuration got configuration from others developers nvim config and modified according to my needs.
 It includes custom keybindings, personal cheatsheets, and Lua-based plugin management.

 ---